 I adore stretching, bending, flexing, pushing, pulling and everything in between and often experience a sense of euphoria whilst in motion.

-Growing up I loved making up dance routines to All Saints and S Club 7 and you couldn’t get me off of the dance floor at the end of term disco.
+Growing up I loved making up dance routines to All Saints and S Club 7 and you couldn’t get me off of the dance floor at the end of year disco.
 I studied dance at secondary school and I joined the gym at aged 17 after a few too many late junk filled nights.
 I started off slowly, dabbling with a bit of cardio, then weights and eventually classes.

 Fast forward ten years and now I move (and help others move) for a living!
 My favourite types of movement are dance (of course), yoga, cycling and strength training but over the years I’ve tried my hand at (and enjoyed) boxing, rock climbing, trampoline, sports, HIIT training and much more.